odd509/Security-Assessment-Report/README.md

-# Security-Assessment-Report
+# Security Assessment Report
-A security assessment report with an exploit to the analyzed code
+A Security Assessment Report for a website's source code and database with an exploit that can extract a selected user's password.